Outgrown your garage? Move the cars, not homes

 “When we look at Calgary specifically, with people moving from estate homes to luxury condos that we see growing downtown, they’re really limited with the space they have for their car,” Murray says.
 “So it becomes an enabler that all of a sudden you can take those collector cars or RVs and boats and not feel like you can’t move into a luxury condo downtown because you still have great space that’s secured.”

 Whether it’s cars or other valuables, these storage facilities needed something safer than your average lock and key.
-Both the Stash and the Vaults take a high-end approach to security.
+The Vaults take a high-end approach to security.
 Among the more extensive features are a swipe card to enter the facility and a series of surveillance cameras.